Executive Director’s Note

 The proposal to eliminate unneeded parking mandates in transit-rich areas has become the most debated item in the Zoning Update.
 So to illustrate how changing lifestyle and transportation choices are making mandated parking minimums a poor fit for our growing city, we collected stories from scores of D.C. residents who rely on transit, biking, or walking for most parts of everyday life.

 We anticipate Zoning Commission hearings on the final draft of the zoning update to be held this fall and will keep all of our D.C. supporters regularly updated on the process.

-Momentum in the Outer Beltway fightpublicly broke with the Governor’s office and came out in opposition to the fast tracking of this wasteful and sprawl-inducing new highway.
+[pretty][/pretty]Our campaign against the Outer Beltway in Virginia received a huge boost this spring when powerful Republican Congressman Frank Wolf publicly broke with the Governor’s office and came out in opposition to the fast tracking of this wasteful and sprawl-inducing new highway.
 That came on the heels of six conservative local legislators announcing their opposition to the project as well.